rekalogika/rekalogika.dev/docs/collections/03-behaviors/03-counting.md

 extra-lazy Doctrine `Collection` can be very slow because it becomes a `COUNT()` query behind the scenes.

-## Default Behavior of Our Classes
+## Default Behavior

-Our classes offers plugable counting strategy.
-The default counting strategy is `ConditionalDelegatedCountStrategy`.
+Our classes offer pluggable counting strategy.

+The default counting strategy for full classes is `SafeDelegatedCountStrategy`.
 It delegates the count to the underlying collection, with these caveats:

 * If the result count is more than 5000, it will give a deprecation warning.
 * If the result count is more than 50000, it will throw an exception.